UM-Myeloma-Genomics/GCP_MM/guide/README.md

 For a detailed breakdown of the dataset across various states included in our knowledge bank, please refer to Figure 3a in the paper.

-For P1/P2 Age, ISS, therapy query suggestions for IRMMa,
+For query suggestions based on what IRMMa has seen and learned from,
 <p align="center">
   <img width="600" height="500" src="./figs/recommendations.png">
 </p>